Submit all specimens to 50 Orms St, Providence RI 02915. Open Monday to Friday 8:30 AM to 4:30 PM

-Isolates: Identification/speciation by nucleic acid (DNA) probe or biochemical profile.
-Isolates that can't be speciated by the HEALTH laboratory and meet the criteria for identification by CDC are forwarded to CDC for identification by molecular means (16s sequencing).
+Isolates: Identification/speciation by nucleic acid (DNA) probe.
+Isolates that are not identified by probe by the RISHL and meet the criteria for identification by CDC are forwarded to CDC for identification by molecular means (16s sequencing).

 Specimens: Refer to Rhode Island State Health Laboratories "Guide to Mycobacteriology Laboratory Services" under the section: "Specimen Collection and Transport of Specimens for Tuberculosis Testing."

 Isolate: 4 mL liquid media, Lowenstein Jensen slant or Middlebrook 7H-10 or 7H-11 slant/plate is also acceptable

 CLIA regulations require two patient identifiers on the specimen container and the test requisition